Jocelyn Janneh

-Jocelyn Janneh (born 6 December 2002) is a Sierra Leonean professional footballer who plays as a defensive midfielder for Ligue 2 club Bastia.
+Jocelyn Janneh (born 6 December 2002) is a professional footballer who plays as a defensive midfielder for Ligue 2 club Bastia.
+Born in Sierra Leone, he plays for the Guinea national team.

 Career

+Born in Sierra Leone, Janneh moved to Guinea at a young age where he trained at the Académie Atouga Foot.
+At the age of 16, he moved to Morocco with MC Marrakech where he finished his youth development.
 On 14 January 2022, Janneh joined the Turkish club Kayserispor, signing a three-year contract.
 He made his professional debut with Kayserispor as a late substitute in a 2–1 Süper Lig loss to Sivasspor on 21 May 2022.

 On 23 July 2022, he transferred to the French Ligue 2 club Bastia, signing a three-year contract.

+International career

+Born in Sierra Leone and raised in Guinea, Janneh holds dual Sierra Leonean and Guinean citizenship.

+He was called up to the Guinea national team for a set of 2026 FIFA World Cup qualification matches in October 2025.